Scope and Rates

 In order to apply VAT on the transactions, the supplier must meet certain conditions and complete certain formalities according to article 45 of the VAT Law and to the Grand Ducal Decree dated 7 March 1980.

 Head Office and Branch transactions

-Supply of services between head office and a branch are disregarded for VAT purposes.
+In general, supply of services between head office and a branch is disregarded for VAT purposes.

 Businesses are able to claim back VAT on the unpaid element through their VAT return.
 If the taxpayers subsequently receive payment for the supply, they must pay back the VAT amount to the tax authorities in the same way (i.e. through the VAT return).

 Failures in relation to compliance obligations (such as, filing of VAT returns, issuing of invoices, keeping records, paying VAT, proper bookkeeping, registration, provision of information to the tax authorities, etc.) may result in a penalty of between EUR 50 to EUR 5,000 per infringement.